Mirtia/Introduction/topics/reversing.md

 3. The goal is to redirect the program’s control flow so that it calls the hidden function which prints the FLAG.

 >Hint: Do not lose time trying to find a way to solve the challenge by bruteforcing the flag.
 The aim of the challenge is to redirect your flow 🤓.
-The value of the FLAG depends on a nonce and it is not guaranteed to be steady across execution.
+The value of the FLAG is random.

 ## Further Reading